HomeMy WebLinkAbout2026-02-26 - Request for Proposals - Professional Engineering Services - Future Sewer Lift Station #13Addendum i

 Proposals should include the following:

-1. Cover letter signed bv@Dauthorized representative
+1. Cover letter signed by an authorized representative

-2. Firm overview and key SubCOOSub8OtS
+2. Firm overview and key subconsultants

 3. Project understanding and key risks